sculptures • permaculture • primitive technology • kayaking • links • index • about

 • mini headlamp

 I don't take soap or scrub pads.
-Besides not being cordial to the environment, soap isn’t needed and just creates unnecessary weight and bulk.
-This doesn’t mean you have to eat out of unsanitary pans and smell like a pig.
-Wet sand is as effective as any thing to wash utensils and if you're compelled, your body can be washed off in the river or, in hot springs if you are lucky enough to have them.
-If you need a towel, look at the Cascade Designs PackTowl.
+Besides not being cordial to the environment, soap isn’t a must and creates unnecessary weight and bulk.
+This doesn’t mean you have to eat out of dirty pans and smell like a pig.
+Wet sand is as effective as anything to wash utensils (a small rock rubbing sand against the pan removes stubbornly stuck food) and if you're compelled, your body can be washed off in the river or, in hot springs if you are lucky enough to have them.
+If you like the idea of a towel, look at the Cascade Designs PackTowl.
 They are so absorbent, the 1 ½ ounce small version is adequate for effectively drying the entire body.